Abjad/abjad/trunk/abjad/docs/source/tutorials/working_with_threads/index.rst

 ::

    >>> vA_thread_signature == vB_thread_signature
-   False
+   Traceback (most recent call last):
+     File "<stdin>", line 1, in <module>
+   NameError: name 'vA_thread_signature' is not defined
    >>> vA_thread_signature == vC_thread_signature
-   False
+   Traceback (most recent call last):
+     File "<stdin>", line 1, in <module>
+   NameError: name 'vA_thread_signature' is not defined
    >>> vB_thread_signature == vC_thread_signature
-   False
+   Traceback (most recent call last):
+     File "<stdin>", line 1, in <module>
+   NameError: name 'vB_thread_signature' is not defined

 To allow Abjad to treat the content of, say, voices `vA` and `vB` as belonging together, we explicitly define a thread between them.
 To do this all we need to do is give both voices the same name:

 ::